 by Jeff LeClere

 A valid fishing license is required to possess this species for bait or food.
-The scientific name was formerly Rana clamitans.
 The green frog was formerly considered a subspecies of the bronze frog.

 The green frog is found in the eastern half of Iowa.